top of page

 5. Voting shall be by ballot of current members present at the September meeting.
 The Nominating Committee shall have responsibility for creating, receiving, and counting ballots and ensuring the integrity of the election, including eligibility for voting.

-Section 3.
 The Chair, Secretary, and Treasurer may not serve more than four consecutive terms in the same position.

 ARTICLE III- MEMBERSHIP DUES AND FISCAL YEAR